SwissDataScienceCenter/contributed-project-templates/Renv/.rstudio_config_dir/README.md

 You can also start up a Renku session, customise you preferences in the RStudio GUI, and copy the altered `~/.config/rstudio/rstudio-prefs.json` to the `.rstudio_config_dir` directory in your renku project.
 Alternatively, the {[rstudio.prefs](https://www.danieldsjoberg.com/rstudio.prefs/index.html)} package has some tooling to make it easier to genrate custom RStudio preferences files programatically.

-NB for any windows users out there you can find this config file in %appdata%\RStudio or AppData/Roaming/RStudio
+NB for any Windows users out there you can find this config file in `%appdata%\RStudio` or `AppData/Roaming/RStudio`